Five Super Simple, Amazingly Effective,

 Fishers of Men is a powerful 17-minute film about the priesthood.
 It provides an excellent springboard for talking about priestly vocations, discernment, and our Catholic faith.

-For Love Alone is a 17-minute film that shows the beauty of women’s religious life.
+For Love Alone is an amazing 17-minute film that shows the beauty of women’s religious life.
 It is excellent viewing for both girls and guys, and provokes great discussion.
-See discussion questions from CMSWR.

 Discernment Holy Hour